-- 1.1 Summary of proposals - 1.1.1 The application seeks consent to convert an derelict freestanding stone-built structure with a corrugated metal roof into a three-bedroom dwelling via substantial extensions. - 1.1.2 The existing building is in two parts.
+- 1.1 Summary of proposals - 1.1.1 The application seeks consent to renovate and extend an old stone-built structure on rising land to the south of the old village hall and war memorial, to create a three-bedroom dwelling. - 1.1.2 The existing building is in two parts.
 The main section has a footprint of 8.1 metres by 4.2 metres and is of two-storey height, equating to a gross floor area of approximately 69 sqm.
-Attached to the main stone building is a single-storey outrigger formed from a wooden framework with metal cladding. - 1.1.3 The information submitted with the application confirms that the last occupation of the building as a dwelling was in 1952, with domestic rates then subsequently stated as being paid until 1957.
-Since 1952 (63 years ago) it would appear that the building has been utilised as an agricultural store. - 1.1.4 The application proposes to utilise the existing stone building as a ground floor lounge with a bedroom and en-suite shower room above, with a large two-storey L-shaped extension added to the south and east of the existing building to allow for a kitchen, utility room, hall and shower room on the ground floor with two bedrooms and a bathroom on the first floor, along with a new staircase.
-The extension proposed would have a total gross floor area of 104 sqm, thereby representing an increase over the existing building of approximately 150%.
+Attached to the main stone building is a single-storey outrigger formed from a wooden framework with metal cladding, with a footprint of some 32 square metres.

+- 1.1.3 The information submitted with the application confirms that the last occupation of the building as a dwelling was in 1952, with domestic rates then subsequently stated as being paid until 1957.
+The outrigger has been used for storing timber and it would appear the main building may have been utilised as a store in connection with the agricultural use of surrounding land. - 1.1.4 The application was originally submitted in April 2015 and has been revised in early August following consideration by a site inspection panel prior to deferral at the July Planning Committee. - 1.1.5 The original proposals were to utilise the existing stone building as a ground floor lounge with a bedroom above, with a large two-storey L-shaped extension wrapped around the south and east of the existing building to allow for a kitchen, utility room, hall and shower room on the ground floor with two bedrooms and a bathroom on the first floor, along with a new staircase.
+The intention is to re-roof the main building in natural slate and the extension was also to be roofed in slate, with rendered walls.
+The extension original proposed would have had a total gross floor area of 104 sqm, thereby representing an increase over the floor area of the existing main building of approximately 150% (100% if the floor area of the outriggers used for storing timber are taken into account). - 1.1.6 The revised scheme proposes a different approach to the extension, following feedback from the site panel and dialogue with Officers, including the Conservation Officer.
+Members are referred to the plans at the front of the report.
+The proposals seek to respect the character of the original building, opting for a single storey extension on the east side, with a glass stairwell linking the old and new elements, allowing access to the first floor of the original building.
+The single storey element of the extension would have a total floor area of some 75 square metres, representing just under a 110% increase in floor area on top of the main building (75% if the outriggers are included in the calculation). - 1.1.7 The plans show vehicular access from an existing track down from the road to the south which leads to a parking area and indicates a septic tank in the north east corner of a hardstanding to the east of the building. - 1.1.8 An existing caravan at the site is shown as being removed.